Thursday, November 14, 2024

 Not Bobby Darin.
 (Shadows)

-Too Late Blues: The most interesting thing about the film is that Cassavetes sketches the jazz milieu here without romanticizing it; it should be noted that Cassavetes’ first mainstream directorial efforts were on the TV series “Johnny Staccato” (1959-’60), where he played a jazzman who gets involved in various dilemmas as a sort of unlicensed detective.
+Back to Too Late Blues: The most interesting thing about the film is that Cassavetes sketches the jazz milieu here without romanticizing it.
+It should be noted that Cassavetes’ first mainstream directorial efforts were on the TV series “Johnny Staccato” (1959-’60), where he played a jazzman who gets involved in various dilemmas as a sort of unlicensed detective.

 The parties the characters attend look enjoyable, but the business itself is depicted as corrupting and lethal, with the capacity to quell the spirit of any talented musician.
 It’s not too far to go to state that Cassavetes most likely intended to equate the jazz world with Hollywood and its intoxicating atmosphere, which would end up choking a true independent like “Ghost” Wakefield (Darin’s character).
 Or John Cassavetes.